Derek Laud: Politics

-In the second half of the 1980s, he became an aide and speechwriter for then Prime Minister Margaret Thatcher.
+In the second half of the 1980s, he became an aide and speechwriter for then prime minister Margaret Thatcher.
 During this period, Laud also contributed to speeches for other leading Conservative politicians, including Alan Clark and Michael Heseltine.
 Laud was a campaign aide for then Prime Minister John Major in 1990 and the 1992 general election campaign.

-In the 1997 general election, Laud was selected as the conservative parliamentary candidate for Tottenham, a constituency with a large non-white population that had been represented by black Labour MPs since 1987, but stepped down shortly before the election, citing "business reasons".
-The Daily Telegraph reported that Laud had withdrawn his candidacy after being convicted for drink driving in the United States.
+In the 1997 general election, Laud was selected as Conservative parliamentary candidate for Tottenham, a constituency with a large non-white population that had been represented by black Labour MPs since 1987, but stepped down shortly before the election, citing "business reasons".
+The Daily Telegraph reported that Laud had withdrawn his candidacy after being convicted of drink driving in the United States.
 Three people in a car struck by Laud suffered minor physical injuries.

-In May 2019 Laud stood for the Liberal Democrats in Witney, for election to West Oxfordshire District Council. as a protest against the WIndrush scandal and was one of the most severe critics of prime minister Theresa May, writing in the Financial Times that she was ‘characterless, incompetent and even her best would never be good enough’.
-He blamed his long term friend, former prime minister, David Cameron for promoting someone so obviously ‘devoid of interpersonal skills and limited intellectual capacity’.
+In May 2019 Laud stood for the Liberal Democrats in Witney for election to West Oxfordshire District Council, as a protest against the Windrush scandal.
+He was a strong critic of prime minister Theresa May, writing in the Financial Times that she was 'characterless, incompetent and even her best would never be good enough'.

-Laud also works on Human Rights through the vehicle of a charitable foundation and has supported and helped prominent figures fight cases against the police and various other bodies.

 Business

-In the 1980s, Laud was a consultant for Strategy Network International (SNI), a lobbying company with clients in the mining and minerals sector in Southern Africa and the firm had links to UNITA the Angolan armed opposition group.
-However, he headed up the financial regulatory arm of the business.
-He recommended the recruitment of life long friend and business partner Conservative Member of Parliament Michael Colvin as an adviser.
-Laud sat on the Advisory Board of Sadlers Wells, chaired by Ian Hay Davison the CEO of Lloyds of London.
-Other members of the board included, Lady Valerie Solti a close friend of Laud's.
+In the late 1980s Laud was a consultant for Strategy Network International (SNI), a lobbying company with clients in the mining and minerals sector in Southern Africa.
+The firm had links to UNITA, the Angolan armed opposition group.
+He headed the financial regulatory arm of the business.
+He recommended the recruitment of business partner and Conservative MP Michael Colvin as an adviser.
+Laud sat on the advisory board of Sadlers Wells, chaired by Ian Hay Davison, the CEO of Lloyd's of London.